iibabyy/Rust-webserv/README.md

 ## Performances

-This test is not very scientific and were simply small experiments to see roughly how my web server is perfoming
+This test is not very scientific and was simply a small experiment to see roughly how my web server is performing

 ```bash
 bombardier http://localhost:8080/ -c 1000 --latencies --fasthttp -H "Connection